matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 Matrix, spec contributors, translators, and those who created it in the first place.

-"Greater benefit" could include maximising:
+"Greater benefit" includes maximising:

 * the number of end-users reachable on the open Matrix network
 * the number of regular users on the Matrix network (e.g. 30-day retained federated users)
+* the number of end-users reachable by Matrix (natively or via bridges)
 * the number of online servers in the open federation
 * the number of developers building on Matrix
 * the number of independent implementations which use Matrix
-* the quality and utility of the Matrix spec
+* the quality and utility of the Matrix spec (as defined by ease and ability with which a developer can implement spec-compliant clients, servers, bots, bridges, and other integrations without needing to refer to any other external material)

 In addition, proposal authors are expected to uphold the following values in their proposed changes to the Matrix protocol: